-There are a myriad of reasons why you would want to guest blog.
+There is a myriad of reasons why you would want to guest blog.
 Perhaps you want to establish yourself as a credible authority in your industry.
 Maybe you’d like to drive traffic to your site via backlinks.
 Or it just could be you are looking to establish long term strategic partnerships with noncompeting persons and websites.
 It could even be a combination of all these reasons and more since they aren’t mutually exclusive.

 Additionally, while you may have an overarching purpose for your guest blogging, the main reason for a post may vary from one guest post to the next.
 So before you do anything else, evaluate the principal reason for writing.
-Even when you have multiple reasons, think about which reason has highest priority.
+Even when you have multiple reasons, think about which reason has the highest priority.
 By defining the purpose from the start, you will begin on the right footing and increase your odds of guest blogging success.

 2. Develop a List of Relevant Blogs to Write For

 When you are starting off, it’s probably okay to guest blog on any website that allows you to.
-However, as you go along, gain confidence and want a better return on your efforts, you must set higher standards.
+However, as you go along, gain confidence, and want a better return on your efforts, you must set higher standards.

-A great place to kick off your search for credible, authoritative sites to write for is taking a look at the people and organizations you follow on your website’s social media profiles (Twitter, Instagram, Facebook, LinkedIn etc).
+A great place to kick off your search for credible, authoritative sites to write for is taking a look at the people and organizations you follow on your website’s social media profiles (Twitter, Instagram, Facebook, LinkedIn, etc).
 It’s not accidental that you follow these individuals and organizations.
 Many of them will have some form of relevance to your product or cause.

 You could also run a Google search for the keywords related to the subject matter you are interested in writing on.
 At this early stage, you want to create a comprehensive list.
 Remember that just because you are interested in writing for these sites doesn’t mean they too are interested in your writing for them.
 This guest blogging guide from OutreachMama lists more than 700 sites that allow guest posting.